chauvinSimon/tri_stats/README.md

 - However, as mentioned, almost **no swim or run** information is recorded during **races**.

 #### :shopping: 2) EQUIPMENT CHOICE

-- This includes **preferences**, e.g. for wetsuits and running shoes, among athletes.
+What is the **best wetsuit**?
+What are the **fastest running shoes**?
+- There are already some tests and reports conducted by researchers.
+- However, I believe that **examining athletes' preferences** would provide **more reliable and valuable** results.

-- Not all athletes are **sponsored** by swimming or running brands.
-Therefore, many have the **freedom** to experiment, compare, and choose the equipment **they believe will enhance their performance**.
+Not all athletes are **sponsored** by swimming or running brands.
+- Therefore, many have the **freedom** to **experiment, compare, and choose** the equipment **they believe will enhance their performance**.
-  - Specifically: track how many athletes wore Asics, Adidas, Nike, New Balance, etc., at major events, noting the models used, and **exclude those provided by sponsors**.
+- As an example, one could track how many athletes wore Asics, Adidas, Nike, New Balance, etc., at major events, noting the models used, and **exclude those provided by sponsors**.

-- _I recall reading about a similar project but can no longer find the reference._
+_I recall reading about a similar project but can no longer find the reference._

 #### :moneybag: 3) MONEY

 It would be interesting to investigate the **financial aspects** of the competitions, such as:
 - The **prize money** for the different World Triathlon race categories.
 - The event **registration costs**.
 - Eventually, to estimate **from which rank an athlete can make a descent living**.
-(Of course sponsoring and federation support also play a role).
+(Of course, sponsoring and federation support also play a role).

 #### :spaghetti: 4) MISCELLANEOUS

 - Analyse the **correlation** between **transition ranking** and **finish ranking**.
   - Especially for T2.
 - Further compare **WTCS** and **world-cups**.
-  - In most sections of this document, these two event-categories have been merged to **increase the dataset size** and hopefully obtain more statistically significant results.
+  - In multiple sections of this document, these two event-categories have been merged to **increase the dataset size** and hopefully obtain more statistically significant results.
   - However, in some cases, this approach may not be ideal, and it would be interesting to analyse the differences.
 - The [decision to focus on the **top 5-9**](#books-data) is, I believe, relevant for capturing a stable and consistent **representation of the general competitive field**.
   - However, focusing on the **top performance** (e.g. best time or top-3) or using a **broader range** could also provide valuable insights.
 - Perform advanced analyses of **cycling performances** would be interesting.
-  - Only using **bike split times** is challenging, due to the influence of **drafting** and pack dynamics.
+  - Additional data may be needed: drawing conclusions from the **bike split times** alone is challenging, due to the influence of **drafting** and pack dynamics.
-- Analyze the impact of **swim conditions** - including **water temperature**, presence of **waves**, and **salinity** - on swim performance and race dynamics.
+- Analyse the impact of **swim conditions** - including **water temperature**, presence of **waves**, and **salinity** - on swim performance and race dynamics.
 - ...

 ---